 Practicing mindfulness helps employees slow down, focus on the present and, in turn, increase their productivity.
 Not only does mindfulness encourage employees to think, it also helps employees reduce stress, improve focus, make better decisions, resolve conflicts and improve overall well-being.

 Sometimes the best thing to do is stop, put everything down and take a deep breath.
 We’ve all been there!
 Focussed breathing, or simply one big breath to suck it all in and let it all out, is a super-quick way to relieve tension and help us feel better.

 Don’t sit for too long if you can avoid it.
-Our bodies aren’t designed to be sitting down for long periods of time and as a result they struggle to cope with a sedentary lifestyle.
+Our bodies aren’t designed to be sitting down for long periods of time and as a result, they struggle to cope with a sedentary lifestyle.
 It might be using a standing desk or taking a walk at lunch that gets you moving.
-At Quinyx it’s a quick game of table tennis which helps get the blood pumping.
+At Quinyx it’s a quick game of table tennis that helps get the blood pumping.